basic4gl-guy/jump-buggy/README.md

     * Y - Generates corners.
 Negative values turn the road left.
 Positive right.
 0 results in a straight piece of road.
     * Z - Banks the road.
 Negative values raise the left side of the road.
 Positive raise the right.
 * Mesh - The mesh prefab to use.
 This provides the mesh that will be copied and wrapped around the road curve.
 Setting this to "None" creates a gap in the road, and can be used to create jumps.
+* LOD Group - An alternative to "Mesh".
+Allows for different detail meshes at different distances.
 * Support Index - This indexes into the "Supports" array to generate supporting poles underneath the road.
 Setting this to -1 results in no supporting poles.

 In addition to the "Curves" array is the "Supports" array.
 This determines how support poles will be generated, so that the road isn't floating in the air.
 Each entry stores: